Used Jaguar F-Pace review

 The Jaguar F-Pace has been recalled no fewer than seven times since it first hit showrooms back in 2016, the first occasion being in August 2016 because of the possibility of an electrical short circuit in the engine bay.

 Just one F-Pace was recalled in April 2017 because of a driveshaft detaching, then diesel-engined cars were recalled in May 2017 because of potential fuel leaks; petrol-engined models were subsequently recalled in March 2018 for the same reason.

 The digital instrument cluster going blank was the reason for a campaign in October 2017, then in January 2019 a few F-Paces were recalled because of problems with the engine’s crankshaft-retaining bolt fracturing.
 Two months later, a recall was issued for emissions problems – These were cured with software updates.

 Driver Power owner satisfaction

-The F-Pace didn’t appear in this year’s Driver Power new car survey, but it did notch up 40th place out of 100 cars in the 2019 poll, which is a pretty respectable result.
+The F-Pace didn’t appear in the 2020 Driver Power new car survey, but it did notch up 40th place out of 100 cars in the 2019 poll, which is a pretty respectable result.
 Owners love the driving experience, its practicality, the exterior design and the quality of the outside finish – but don’t like the multimedia system.
 Respondents weren’t too enamoured with the F-Pace’s reliability record or running costs, either